arg0s/arg0s.in/_posts/2014-05-19-why-im-a-mentor-at-lean-startup-machine-bangalore.md

 </section><!-- /#table-of-contents -->

+UPDATE: This post has been updated to include my slides further down at the end.
+{: .notice}

 Lean Startup Machine is coming to Bangalore, India.
 LSM has held 150 workshops in 50 cities, across six continents, for over 25,000 aspiring entrepreneurs around the world.
-{: .notice}

 ## The Lean Startup Movement